 Due to the fact that Geku Shrine is one of the more respected shrines in the area, visitors are expected to be polite and refrain from being disruptive in public.
 The shrine is never seriously busy or crowded, which makes it relaxing to visit.

-Things to do in Ise Japan #3: Ise Sea Paradise
+Spot #3: Ise Sea Paradise

 As Ise is located right next to the sea, this aquarium is full of fun and exciting creatures and animals that can be interacted with.
 Visitors can play catch with dolphins, have their picture taken with certain animals, and watch shows that feature amazing marine animals in action.
 Guests are always delighted by the dancing walruses, and getting up-close to small, cute penguins is exciting and fun.